browserengineering/book/book/styles.md

             self.i += 1
 ```

-Note that this stops at any one of a list of characters, and returns
-that character (or `None` if it was stopped by the end of the file).

-Now let's think back to parsing rule bodies.
-When we fail to parse a
-property-value pair, we need to go to either the next property-value
+When we fail to parse a property-value pair, we need to go to either
-pair (skip to a semicolon) or the end of the block (skip to a close
+the next property-value pair (skip to a semicolon) or the end of the
-brace).
+block (skip to a close brace).

 ``` {.python indent=4}
 def body(self):